HenrikSamuelsson/reading-fundamentals-of-electric-circuits-7th-ed/part-1/chapter-01/practice-probem/number-01-02/practice-problem-1-2.md

 $$i=30e^{-3t}-15=30e^{-3\times1.0}-15=30e^{-3}-15$$

-To get the current as a single value we use an scientific calculator, which gives us:
+To get the current as a single value we use an scientific calculator:

 $$i=30e^{-3}-15\approx-13.506$$